Trisophic-Union/Core-Documents/Constitution/Constitution.md

 # Notes

 This constitution only applies within the Trisophic Union.
-We are working with a Trigonocracy Model running at the Municipal level with Supranational powers outlined in the document.
+We are working with a Trigonocracy Model running at the Municipal level (with exceptions) with Supranational powers outlined in the document.

+TEMPORARY MEASURE:
+Right, this is to be removed when its no longer required.
+Cyborgnetical (The Exectuve), has complete control.
+He is respondsible to appoint each person to each branch.
+Once each branch is function, he must give up his absolute power and take role as "The Executive"

 # Rights